RascalSoftware/RAT-Docs/source/tutorial/chapter2.rst

 .. tab-set-code::
     .. code-block:: Matlab

-        [outputProblem, results] = RAT(problem, controls)
+        [outputProblem, results] = RAT(problem, controls);

     .. code-block:: Python

         output_problem, results = RAT.run(problem, controls)

-The second output can also be called whatever you like, and this is a class containing the simulated reflectivities, SLD's and so on from whatever procedure you have asked RAT to do:
+The second output can also be called whatever you like, and this is a class containing the simulated reflectivities, SLDs and so on from whatever procedure you have asked RAT to do:

 .. tab-set::
     :class: tab-label-hidden